loglib/loglib/README.md

 2. **Loglib Server**: It handles requests without requiring a separate deployment if you already have a backend.
 3. **Loglib Dashboard**: It offers a beautiful, minimalistic UI to display your analytics.

-you can put any of those anywhere means you can put the tracker on ur website put the server on other next js project then put the dashboard on separate react vite project and it will work just fine.
-Or you can just put everything on your next js project.
-I feel like the later sounds better but it's up to you.
+The concept is that you can integrate the tracker into your website, similar to other analytics tools.
+However, instead of sending the data to a third-party server, it is sent to your own server, which can be set up as an endpoint in your Next.js application (other alternatives in the near future).
+Then, you can utilize a dashboard that is currently built as a React component.
+You can export this component as page, enabling you to conveniently view and analyze your website analytics.

-#### Installation: Just like every other libraries out there
+### Installation: Just like every other libraries out there

 ```bash
 pnpm add @loglib/tracker